maira-haiderr/maira-haiderr/README.md

 AI/ML Engineer focused on NLP, Computer Vision, and building end-to-end intelligent systems.
 Currently pursuing research in NLP and ML engineering, with a long-term goal of publishing papers.
-Open to ML research collaborations and AI engineering roles.
+Open to ML research collaborations.

 ---